sushiroll4093/clone/Upgrading.md

 or some equivalent Git command.

 Please note that this command will remove any staged or committed changes that you have made to your local repository.
-Additionally, if you have a checkout of our stable branch from 2011-08-06 or later, you can also do
+However, if you have a checkout of our stable branch from 2011-08-06 or later, you can also do

 ```
 git fetch && git pull --rebase